symfony-cmf/symfony-cmf-docs/reference/configuration/core.rst

 publish_workflow
 ~~~~~~~~~~~~~~~~

-This configures if the publish workflow should be enabled, which service to use
+This configures whether the publish workflow should be enabled, which service to use
-and what role may view not yet published content.
+and what role may view content not yet published.
 The request listener ensures
 only published routes and content can be accessed.

 .. configuration-block::